ui5-community/wdi5/README.md

 -   Electron: a known pitfall is the chromedriver version.
 Make sure you run the fitting `electron-chromedriver` version to your electron version used for the binary.

 -   `Webdriver.IO`'s watch mode is running, but subsequent `context.executeAsync()`-calls fail - exact cause unknown, likely candidate is `fibers` from `@wdio/sync`

+-    In case `... bind() returned an error, errno=0: Address already in use (48)` error shows up during test execution any `chromedriver` service is already running.
+You need to quit this process eg. by force quiting it in the activity monitor.

 ## License